bizzycola/bkrecomp-coop/README.md

 (Don't worry, there are no Python packages you need to install.
 All of the required Python code has been incorperated into this template).

-## Server
-The Rust server for the mod is also included in this repo under the `server/` directory.

-Refer to the readme there for information on building and running it.